 The referring clinician (paediatrician if 16 and under; GP if 17-18) will fill in the attached referral form and is then allocated a virtual MDT slot.

 All patients should have filled in the questionnaire from our team.

 The paediatrician or GP will present the case for discussion at weekly virtual MDT(multidisciplinary team) meeting with specialists such as paediatrician, adolescent medicine, respiratory, infectious diseases, rheumatology, cardiology, neurology, psychiatry, psychology, physiotherapy, occupational therapy and clinical nurse specialist.
 Patients’ paediatricians remain involved throughout their care to ensure appropriate local service involvement as well.

-After discussion, patients get specialist educational leaflets and virtual groups to manage the common symptoms and concerns.
-If patients meet a threshold, they will be referred for face to face assessment in UCLH multidisciplinary clinic.
+After discussion, patients get specialist educational leaflets to manage the common symptoms and concerns.
+If patients meet a threshold, they will be referred for face to face assessment in UCLH or The Evelina Children Hospital multidisciplinary clinic.

 Patients are seen face to face for an initial appointment by a paediatrician and one or more of psychology or psychotherapy, physiotherapy or occupational therapy.

 MDT rehabilitation treatment will then continue in a mix of virtual and face to face appointments.
 Patients are usually discharged within a year.

 - abdominal symptoms, such as pain, and diarrhoea

 - emotional and behavioural difficulties